OXID-eSales/paypal-checkout-documentation/configuration.rst

 |procedure|

-We describe the process using a sandbox account as an example.
+We describe the registration process (onboarding) using a sandbox account as an example.
 The live process is analogous.

 .. include:: /_static/reuse/note-ee-onboarding.rst